Staying physically healthy as you age

 Food, food, glorious food

-It’s important to fuel your body with lots of food – and the right food.
+It’s important to fuel your body with lots of healthy food.

 Healthy eating provides your body with the nutrients it needs to keep going.
 It aids your muscles, bones and soul.

-While eating something unhealthy isn’t a no-no, try to supplement in more fibre-rich, low-fat, nutrient-dense and low cholesterol foods as much as possible.
+While eating something unhealthy isn’t a no-no, try to supplement with more fibre-rich, low-fat, nutrient-dense and low-cholesterol foods as much as possible.

 It’s important to get into a routine and implement a healthy diet, which will, overall, be important in the long term for good health later in life.